spark-solutions/chain_it/README.md

 Ideally suited for executing task sequences that should be immediately interrupted when any subsequen task fails.

 ## Usage
-Everything comes down to chaining subsequent `#chain` method calls to a `Chainer` object instance.
+Everything comes down to chaining subsequent `#chain` method calls to a `ChainIt` object instance.

 The gem supports design-by-contract programming concept - assuming every block related to `#chain` have to return both `#value` and `#failure?` aware object.We reccomend using Struct for that purpouse.